jurgendominicpacana/logApp-Pacana/README.md

 # logApp-scaling-octo
 ### 2. Description
 This repo is for Practice Set 06, a log application that can store personal information through user input.
-A registration tab, a list of all recorded informaton and a sign-in tab is available.
+A registration tab, a list of all recorded informaton, and a sign-in tab is available.

 ### 3-4.
 Installation w/ Visuals
-Line 1
 First, install [XAMPP](https://www.apachefriends.org/download.html) with the matching Operating System (OS) that your computer uses.
 ![XAMPP](https://media.geeksforgeeks.org/wp-content/uploads/20190719174028/xamppDownloadScreen.jpg)